Skip to main content

 GnRH then travels to the anterior pituitary gland, prompting the release of two key gonadotropins ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 In men, LH stimulates the Leydig cells in the testes to produce testosterone, while FSH supports spermatogenesis within the seminiferous tubules.
 In women, LH and FSH regulate ovarian function, including the development of follicles, ovulation, and the production of estrogen and progesterone.

-The produced by the gonads (testosterone, estrogen, progesterone) then exert negative feedback on both the hypothalamus and the pituitary gland, regulating their own production.
+The sex hormones produced by the gonads (testosterone, estrogen, progesterone) then exert negative feedback on both the hypothalamus and the pituitary gland, regulating their own production.
 This feedback mechanism ensures that hormone levels remain within a tightly controlled physiological range.
 When this axis becomes dysfunctional, either due to aging, stress, or other factors, the body’s ability to produce sufficient sex hormones is compromised, leading to the symptoms associated with hormonal deficiency.

 1. Hypothalamic Release ∞ The hypothalamus secretes GnRH in pulses.